-Wall Street Exchange partners with TerraPay to Enable Cross-Border Payments and Advance Financial Inclusion
+Wall Street Exchange Partners With Terrapay To Enable Cross-Border Payments And Advance Financial Inclusion

-(MENAFN- Orient Planet Group) Dubai, December 19, 2024: Wall Street Exchange (WSE), a subsidiary of FINTX, the financial arm of 7X, signed a strategic partnership agreement with TerraPay, a global money movement company, to drive efficiency, reliability, and affordability in international money transfers and promote financial inclusion.
-This collaboration is set to expand WSE’s payment channels via TerraPay’s network, making cross-border payments more affordable and enabling underserved communities with seamless access to financial services.
-This move reflects both organisation’s commitment to enhance customer satisfaction and service quality in the remittance landscape.
+(MENAFN- Mid-East Info) Wall Street Exchange (WSE), a subsidiary of FINTX, the financial arm of 7X, signed a strategic partnership agreement with TerraPay, a global money movement company, to drive efficiency, reliability, and affordability in international money transfers and promote financial inclusion.
+This collaboration is set to expand WSE's payment channels via TerraPay's network, making cross-border payments more affordable and enabling underserved communities with seamless access to financial services.
+This move reflects both organisation's commitment to enhance customer satisfaction and service quality in the remittance landscape.

 The partnership agreement was signed at the 7X headquarters in Dubai by Malaz Mubaid, Acting CEO of Wall Street Exchange and Sudhesh Giriyan, President and Global Head of Remittances at TerraPay.
 The ceremony was held in the presence of Abdulla Mohammed Alashram, Group CEO of 7X, Bassam Awada, SVP MENA and Global Partnerships of TerraPay, and Sultan AlMahmoud, Acting CEO of FINTX.